erickopelt/clean-architecture-spring/README.md

 ## Clean Architecture

-This is demo application to demonstrate the structure of a spring application using the [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) model.
+This is a demo application to demonstrate the structure of a spring application using the [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) model.